 The client ID used by an MQTT application is very important as it uniquely identifies the application.
 In some situations broker administrators may want to perform extra validation or even modify incoming client IDs to support specific use-cases.
-This is possible by implementing a custom security manager as demonstrated in the security-manager example shipped with the broker.
+This is possible by implementing a custom security manager as demonstrated in the security-manager example.